cryotato/cryotato.github.io/_posts/2023-08-18-pictophenomes.md

 Aside from readability, Hanzi is just awesome, it’s the last pictographic script we still use \(besides numbers and emojis\) and its the main reason I study Chinese to this day despite all it’s frustrating pitfalls\.
 It allows for writing that is concise and succinct\.
 Writing that transcends even spoken language itself\.

-### 漢字 as resistance against the imperial signifier
+### 漢字 as resistance against the imperial significating degloving machine

 > The magic triangle with its three sides—voice-audition, graphism-body, eye-pain—thus seems to us to be an order of connotation, a system of cruelty where the word has an essentially designating function, but where the graphism itself constitutes a sign in conjunction with the thing designated, and where the eye goes from one to the other, extracting and measuring the visibility of the one against the pain of the other.

-Deleuze and Guattari describe a deconstruction of orthography in that each process involved in creating a writing system is a kind of in conflict with each other.
+Deleuze and Guattari describe a deconstruction of orthography in that each process involved in creating a writing system is in conflict with each other.
 Earlier he talks about the development of phonetic symbols and how it requires two separate cultures / languages for one to meet up and misinterpret them because its easier to communicate a symbol as a sound than a concept,,.
 I think this is a bit of an arbitrary assumption but its still fun to think about and it made me think about chinese pictographic writing eventually creating japanese hirigana etc., in that its original symbolic meanings are lost.
 Chinese characters seem to be the only modern exception to this but even several components are used phonetically and are certifiably a complete nightmare as mentioned earlier.
 {:.drop-cap}

 > There, however, as elsewhere, an irreducible exteriority of conquest asserts itself.
 For if language itself does not presuppose conquest, the leveling operations (les operations de rabattement) that constitute written language indeed presuppose two inscriptions that do not speak the same language: two languages (langages), one of masters, the other of slaves.
 Jean Nougayrol describes just such a situation: "For the Sumerians, [a given sign] is water; the Sumerians read this sign a, which signifies water in Sumerian.
 An Akkadian comes along and asks his Sumerian master: what is this sign?
 The Sumerian replies: that's a.
 The Akkadian takes this sign for a, and on this point there is no longer any relationship between the sign and water, which in Akkadian is called mu. . . .
 I believe that the presence of the Akkadians determined the phoneticization of the writing system . . . and that the contact of two peoples is almost necessary before the spark of a new writing can spring forth."55 One cannot better show how an operation of biunivocalization organizes itself around a despotic signifier, so that a phonetic and alphabetical chain flows from it.
 Alphabetical writing is not for illiterates, but by illiterates.